mugli/hapi-shared-auth-cookie/README.md

 So, to be clear, this plugin is NOT supposed to
 - Create session/cookie, it will be dealt elsewhere.
 - Encrypt or modify session cookie in anyway.
 It should just check if a given cookie is present and validate rest of the things using `validateFunc`.
+The only exception is `keepAlive`.
+If set, it'll keep refreshing the cookie with its original ttl.
 - Clear invalid cookie.
 The operations of this plugin should be readonly.